Designing a Trust if Asset Protection is Your Goal

 4. Create a Trust That Endures Indefinitely

 Many trusts terminate at certain milestones, such as when a beneficiary reaches ages 25 or 30.
 While these provisions ensure that younger beneficiaries do not inherit substantial assets prematurely, they do not provide long-term asset protection.
-Once a distribution is made, the assets lose their trust protections and become vulnerable.
+Once assets are distributed, they become vulnerable.

 6. Administer the Trust Carefully